Russia's Nuclear Fuel Cycle

 In 2009 and 2010 ARMZ took a 51% share in Canadian-based Uranium One, paying for this with $610 million in cash and by exchange of assets in Kazakhstan: 50% of JVs Akbastau, Karatau and Zarechnoye, mining the Budenovskoye and Zarechnoye deposits.
 (An independent financial advisor put the value of ARMZ's stakes in the Akbastau and Zarechnoye JVs at $907.5 million.)
 Uranium One has substantial production capacity in Kazakhstan, including now those two mines with Karatau, Akdala, South Inkai and Kharasan, as well as small prospects in USA and Australia.
 In 2013 ARMZ completed the purchase of outstanding shares in Uranium One, and it became a full subsidiary of ARMZ.

-In December 2010 ARMZ made a $1.16 billion takeover bid for Australia's Mantra Resources Ltd which has a very prospective Mkuju River project in southern Tanzania, which is expected in production about 2013 at 1400 tU/yr.
+In December 2010 ARMZ made a $1.16 billion takeover bid for Australia's Mantra Resources Ltd which has a prospective Mkuju River project in southern Tanzania, which was expected in production about 2013 at 1400 tU/yr.

 In 2009 the government accepted Rosatom’s proposal for ARMZ and Elkonsky Mining and Metallurgical Combine to set up the “open-type joint stock company” EGMK-Project.
 The state’s contribution through Rosatom to the EGMK-Project authorized capital will be RUR 2.657 billion, including RUR 2.391 billion in 2009 and RUR 0.266 billion in 2010.
 EGMK-Project is being set up to draw up the project and design documentation for Elkonsky Mining and Metallurgical Combine (see below).

 The Russian Federation’s main uranium deposits are in four districts: